Which homotopy algebras come from transfer?: Classifying transferred structures

-Characterizing transfers via strict isomorphism leads to an interesting side question which is also related to Thm.\ \ref{thm:isotopy} below.
+\begin{remark} Characterizing transfers via strict isomorphism leads to an interesting side question which is also related to Thm.\ \ref{thm:isotopy} below.
 Suppose that we are given a weak $A_\infty$-morphism $\bfF \maps (A,d,\bfmu) \to (A',d',\bfmu')$ which extends a~{\it quasi-isomorphism} of chain complexes $f_1$.
-That is, $\bfF$ is a quasi-isomorphism of $A_\infty$-algebras.
-Does there exists a choice of $g_1$ and $h$ as in \eqref{eq:htt} such that $ (A',d',\bfmu')$ equals, or is strictly isomorphic to, the transfer \eqref{eq:nu-n} of $ (A,d,\bfmu)$ over $f_1$?
+That is, $(A',d',\bfmu')$ is a transfer of $(A,d,\bfmu)$ over a chain map $f_1$.
+Can one enhance $f_1$ into a homotopy data such that $ (A',d',\bfmu')$ equals, or is strictly isomorphic to, the transfer \eqref{eq:nu-n} of $ (A,d,\bfmu)$ over a chain homotopy equivalence $f_1$?

 The answer is \underline{no} in general, as the following example shows.
 Let $(A,d,\bfmu)$ be the free associative $\eR$-algebra $ \eR\gen{x}$ generated by an element~$x$ of degree~$0$.
 Interpret $ \eR\gen{x}$ as an $A_\infty$-algebra with the trivial differential and all structure operations except $\mu_2$ trivial.
 Let $(A',d',\bfmu')$ be the free associative $\eR$-algebra $\eR\gen{x,u,\overline u}$ generated by $x$ of degree $0$, $u$ of degree $2$ and $\overline u$ of degree $1$, with the differential given by $d' x = d' \overline u := 0$, and $d' u := \overline u$.
 Finally, let $\bfF \maps \bigl(\eR\gen{x},d = 0 \bigr) \to \bigl(\eR\gen{x,\overline u,u},d'\bigr)$ be the dg algebra morphism $\bfF(x):=x$, viewed as a strict $A_\infty$-morphism $\bfF = (f_1,0,0,\ldots)$ with $f_1 := \bfF$.